European, African leaders call for massive help for Africa

 The IMF on Monday approved $500 million to cancel six months of debt payments for 25 of the world’s most impoverished countries, including 19 African ones, so they can help tackle the pandemic.

+On Wednesday, the IMF said sub-Saharan Africa could see minus-1.6% growth this year, “the lowest level on record.”
+Recent strides in development could be reversed, it said, and “no country will be spared.”

-Such calls for assistance have been growing at the highest levels.
+Calls for assistance have been growing at the highest levels.
 In his Easter message, Pope Francis called for debt forgiveness for the world’s poorest countries, saying they are being hardest hit by the pandemic and must not be “abandoned.”

 Africa’s debt-to-GDP ratio has climbed from 30% in 2012 to 95% today, said French President Emmanuel Macron in an interview posted Wednesday with Radio France Internationale.
 “So we absolutely must help Africa to strengthen its capacities to respond to the health shock, and we must help it to respond economically to this crisis,” said Macron.

 It is a moral, human duty, Macron added, also calling on China, a major lender to African nations, to help.
 Macron recently made a similar call at a videoconference for G20 leaders.
+He’s also pushing for debt rescheduling and, in some cases, debt cancellation.

 The U.N.
 Economic Commission for Africa has said the pandemic could seriously dent already stagnant growth in many countries, with oil-exporting nations like Nigeria and Angola losing up to $65 billion in revenue as prices fall.
 “Livelihoods will be wiped out in a way we have never seen before,” Ahunna Eziakonwa, the United Nations Development Program regional director for Africa, has said.